laurirasanen/Bridge-C-Sharp-Plugin/README.md

 ## Features

 - Exporting geometry & textures
-- Automatic VMAT and VMDL creation (need manual compile after export)
+- Automatic VMAT and VMDL creation
+- Automatic compiling of exported assets with `resourcecompiler.exe`
 - Automatic VMDL LOD setup from all exported LODs
+- Automatic .spray -prefab creation from assets with multiple variations
+- Option to specify shaders to use in materials
+- Option to change export scale of 3d assets

 **Supported:**

 - Asset types (as seen in Bridge):
-  - 3D Assets
+  - 3D Assets (\* see note below)
-  - 3D Plants (\* see notes below)
+  - 3D Plants \*
   - Surfaces
   - Decals
   - Atlases